 Styling, dimensions, cargo space, and towing

 The majority of SUVs have many exterior design similarities, and these two aren’t any different.
-When looking at the pair, many can argue that Highlander designers gave the Toyota a more modern design while the Explorer has a tougher, bolder look and offers a sporty-looking ST model.
+When looking at the pair, many can argue that Highlander designers gave the Toyota a more modern design while the Explorer has a tougher, bolder look.
 The difference lies inside.
 The Highlander offers a more premium look and feel while Explorer’s interior has less styling and cheaper materials and components.

 The Highlander is smaller than the Explorer in every direction.
 Its wheelbase is about seven inches shorter, which reflects the fact that it’s built on a front-wheel-drive platform.
 It’s also about four inches shorter, three inches narrower, and two inches lower.
 However, ground clearance is almost even.
 All Highlander models sit 8.0 inches off the ground while the Explorer offers between 7.9 and 8.3 inches depending on how it’s configured.